NeuroTechX/ntx_slack_archive/devices.md

  >a.tech similar prices there as far as we know, something around 30k$?
 Plus, the Biotech devices have a really low sample rate (1Hz), so I cannot recommend their devices.
 SNR seems good though, and it's roughly portable at least - but not as good and portable as our products ofc' ;) Just adding to that disclaimer, I am happy about anyone using NIRS, no matter what device.

+7/10/2017 6:55 AM

+ **jmhorschig** :

+ >timfiori no, never tried, but seems legit.
+Was part of a guys Master's thesis who is working with really knowledgable researchers in Berlin on his PhD (EEG+fNIRS) now.
+I never met him, but talked to his supervisors.
+Seems to me though that he's the kind of guy that you can walk up to and ask for a bit of help.